 The risk of MMR immunisation causing serious harm is extremely rare.
 MMR immunisation is considerably safer than getting measles.
 Check out a comparison of the effects of measles with MMR immunisation responses.

-Key points to remember about measles immunisation
+Key points about measles immunisation

-- measles can be a serious disease
+- measles can be very dangerous

 - immunisation is the only way to prevent measles